kadena-docs/kadena-docs/docs/reference/syntax.md

 ### S-expressions

-S-expressions are formed with parentheses, with the first atom determining if the expression is a special form reserved keyword or a function application.
+S-expressions are formed with parentheses, with the first atom determining if the expression is a special form with a reserved keyword or a function application.
 If the expression is a function application, the first atom must refer to a definition.

 An application with less than the required arguments is in some contexts a valid _partial application_ of the function.
 However, this is only supported in Pact's [functional-style functions](/build/pact/advanced#functional-concepts).Using a partial application anywhere else results in a runtime error.